VictoriaMetrics/VictoriaMetrics/docs/guides/multi-regional-setup-dedicated-regions.md

 aliases:
 - /guides/multi-regional-setup-dedicated-regions.html
 ---
-# Multi-regional setup with VictoriaMetrics: Dedicated regions for monitoring

 ### Scenario

 Let's cover the case.
 You have multiple regions with workloads and want to collect metrics.